sarathchandrikak/sarathchandrikak/README.md

 I am Sarath or Chandrika whatever you prefer to refer😉

-After multiple career thoughts for couple of years, I figured out my interest in data analytics domain and currently on the move for a thriving success.
+After multiple career thoughts for couple of years, I figured out my interest in data analytics domain.

 A quick intro -